NVIDIA/modulus/examples/cfd/swe_nonlinear_pino/README.md

 ## Model overview and architecture

-In this example, we will use a Fourier Neural Operator (FNO). and then compute the derivatives in a PINO style, using Numerical differentiation with fourier derivatives.
+In this example, we will use a Fourier Neural Operator (FNO). and then compute the derivatives in a PINO style, using Numerical differentiation with Fourier derivatives.
 With this example, we intend to demonstrate how to implement multiple equations into the loss function.

-In this example we will also use the `PDE` class from Modulus-Sym to symbolically define the PDEs.
+In this example, we will also use the `PDE` class from Modulus-Sym to symbolically define the PDEs.
 This is very convinient and most natural way to define these PDEs and allows us to print the equations to check for correctness.
 This also abstracts out the complexity of converting the equation into a pytorch representation.
-Modulus Sym also provides several complex, well tested PDEs like 3D Navier-Stokes, Linear elasticity, Electromagnetics, etc. pre-defined which can be used directly in physics-informing applications.
+Modulus Sym also provides several complex, well-tested PDEs like 3D Navier-Stokes, Linear elasticity, Electromagnetics, etc. pre-defined which can be used directly in physics-informing applications.
 We will also give you the option to choose between the derivative functions from Modulus-Sym or from the original paper.